davidelanfranchi/Web-Developer-Test/README.md

 ## Which Browsers/Devices or Virtualisation services did you check the application in?

-Latest versions of Google Chrome, Firefox, Safari and Microsoft Edge on desktop Mac.
+Latest version of Google Chrome, Firefox, Safari and Microsoft Edge on desktop Mac.

 Latest version of Google Chrome, Firefox and Safari on iOS.

 ## Anything you want to tell us?

 I know, you asked for MY code, but I decided to use React.js to challenge myself and learn something new.
 After all, you asked for square pegs...

-I could have used create-react-app, but I decided to use it without any ready-made toolchain, to understand better the framework.
-As the repository reminded a work on legacy code, I tryed to maintain the folder structe it seemed more realistic to man
+I decided to not use any ready-made toolchain, to understand better the framework.
+Moreover, the repository reminded a work on legacy code and I tryed to work on this assumption, mantaining the source and output folder structure, although using webpack instead of Grunt.

+### Dependencies

+I used React.js as the main framework to render the UI and manage app state.
+In addition to the basics, I added these dependencies:

+- [@react-hook/media-query](https://github.com/jaredLunde/react-hook/tree/master/packages/media-query#readme), to manage easily a MatchMedia callback;
+- [react-toastify](https://github.com/fkhadra/react-toastify), as I hade short time and it was too long to develop this kind of component by myself;
+- [remove-focus-outline](https://github.com/lindsayevans/outline.js), beacuse it's simple, easy and improve UX and accessibility at almost no cost.

+Moreover, I used [sass-mq](https://github.com/sass-mq/sass-mq) to easily manage breakpoints in styles.

 ## How would you improve this test?